All competing dancers and their teachers, must be registered for the entire workshop at the city where competing. Entry fees are NON-REFUNDABLE.

 a TEACHERS ONLY critique, which will be included as a separate viewing option on the studio's critique DVD.
 This way Teachers will receive feedback for their ears only!

 JUMP is proud to be the first dance convention that provides a free webcast of our competitions!
 You will find a link to the webcast, on our homepage www.jumptour.com.
-You can also access the live webcast from our Facebook page - www.facebook.com/jumpdance.
+You can also access the live webcast from the My Break the Floor website - www.mybreakthefloor.com/webcast.
 The webcast link will go LIVE about five minutes before the competition start time.
 We attempt to do the live webcast of the Competition and Closing Show in every city .
 Please understand that sometimes we are limited by the internet capabilities of the venue in which the event is being held.
 Occasionally we are unable to get a good enough connection from the venue to do the webcast, or the connection is intermittent.
 Please be assured we do everything possible to produce a seamless webcast.
 We apologize in advance if you experience any problems.

 Videotaping and photography during the classes and competition are strictly prohibited.
 Due to advancing technology of video on cameras and cell phones, we are forced to prohibit ALL camera use during JUMP's Classes, Competition and Closing Show.
 This includes ALL still photography, with or without flash.
 This is done to protect the rights of the choreographer, to protect the children's safety and to make it possible for JUMP to offer a full photo and video service.
 Still photos can be taken in between classes, with the faculty, etc.